Eternal Tears of Sorrow: Biography

-In February 2005, the band announced they were going to make a comeback.
+In February 2005, the band announced they were making a comeback.
 Their fifth album, Before the Bleeding Sun, was released in April 2006 (excluding releases in Russia and Japan that were released later).
-This album also went to the Finnish Album Top 40 charts, to No. 26.
-The band added two session members since Petri Sankala and Janne Tolsa were unavailable at that time.
+This album went to the Finnish Album Top 40 charts, to No. 26.
+The band added two session members since Petri Sankala and Janne Tolsa were unavailable.

-In late 2008, the band announced that Jarmo Kylmänen (who had been part of the band's song-writing team since 2005) had joined the band as an official member.
-Soon after that, their long-time drummer Petri Sankala left because of back pain.
+In late 2008, the band announced that Jarmo Kylmänen (who had been part of the band's songwriting team since 2005) had joined the band as an official member.
+After that, drummer Petri Sankala left because of back pain.
 In early April 2009, it was reported that Risto Ruuth had left the band.
-They found a replacement, Mika Lammassaari, and started rehearsing for the postponed live shows originally planned for May.
+They replaced him with Mika Lammassaari and started rehearsing for the postponed live shows originally planned for May.

 The band's sixth album, Children of the Dark Waters, came out in May 2009 through Suomen Musiikki in Finland, Massacre Records in the rest of Europe, and Marquee/Avalon in Asia.
-A new single, "Tears of Autumn Rain," was released in Finland and Japan as well as on the band's MySpace page.
+The single "Tears of Autumn Rain" was released in Finland and Japan as well as on the band's MySpace page.
 The other track on the single was a re-recorded version of "Vilda Mánnu" from their second album.
 Children of the Dark Waters charted at No. 19 at the Finnish Album Top 40 charts.

 The seventh album, Saivon Lapsi, was released in February 2013.

-On 2 February 2025, the band had announced on their social media that they had disbanded.
+On 2 February 2025, the band announced on their social media that they had disbanded.